openclimatefix/india-forecast-app/README.md

 then looks up the ME over the last 7 days, and then adjusts the forecast values accordingly.
 This should get rid of any systematic errors.
+The adjuster values are dependent on time of data and forecast horizon, e.g. a forecast made at 15.00 for 17.00 looks back at all the forecasts made at 15.00 for 17.00 in the last 7 days.

 ## Install dependencies (requires [poetry](https://python-poetry.org/))